 |Free and open source – Linux, Solaris, AIX, MacOSX, Windows, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, HPUX, RTEMS

-From GCC 4.2.0, OpenMP 2.5 is fully supported.
+From GCC 4.2.0, OpenMP 2.5 is fully supported for C/C++/Fortran.

-|XL C/C++ for Linux V13.1.4 and XL Fortran for Linux V15.1.4 support OpenMP 3.1 and selected features in OpenMP 4.0.
+|XL C/C++ for Linux V13.1.5 and XL Fortran for Linux V15.1.5 support a subset of OpenMP 4.5 features that include the target constructs.

 |Intel||C/C++/Fortran||Windows, Linux, and MacOSX.

 OpenMP 3.1 C/C++/Fortran fully supported in version 12.0, 13.0, 14.0 compilers